 - Nebraska Scholar-Athlete Honor Roll (Fall 2012)

 Personal: Born on Dec.
-2, 1992 in Plano, Texas • Parents are Todd and Debbie Roeder • Has one sister, MacKenzie • Major is supply chain management.
+2, 1992 in Plano, Texas • Parents are Todd and Debbie Roeder • Has one sister, MacKenzie • Major is business management.